User guide

 3. Importing data from other Affymetrix files

 If the selected reference file does not contain all the data columns required in the final set of files, it is possible to add or update them using the Import columns tab (Figure 2).
-Its File button allows a single Affymetrix *.xls text data file to be selected; this file is then read, and the radio buttons corresponding to the available data columns are enabled.
+Its button allows a single Affymetrix *.xls text data file to be selected; this file is then read, and the radio buttons corresponding to the available data columns are enabled.
 (In the example shown in Figure 2, the file only contained data columns for Asian allele frequencies and Physical position.)

 Figure 2: Importing data columns

-A single required data column can be selected, and entered by clicking OK.
+.
 [N.B.
 If this selected data column was not present at all in the original reference file, the new data will simply be added to the database; otherwise, that column of the original reference file will be completely discarded and the new data entered instead.
 For any SNP that is represented in the database but not in the imported dataset, the value of the imported column field is set to zero.
-This procedure can be repeated to import or update additional columns as desired.]
+This procedure can be repeated to import or update additional columns as desired.]4.
+Importing user-defined data

 Figure 3: Adding user-defined data